 However, if the officer lawfully stops a car for some other reason and in the process they learn about a rear seat belt violation, the officer can cite the motor vehicle driver for this offense.
 Did you know that in 2015 approximately 12,847 charges were issued for unbuckled backseat passengers and 13,808 for front-seat passengers?
-However, the charges for both these categories were outnumbered by unbuckled drivers who were approximately 108,320.
+However, the charges for both these categories were outnumbered by unbuckled drivers, who were approximately 108,320.

 Contact us for Legal Assistance

-If you have been in an accident despite following the seat belt law and injured due to someone else’s negligence, contact us today.
+Contact us today if you have been in an accident despite following the seat belt law and injured due to someone else’s negligence.
 At the Law Office of Jason E. Taylor P.C., our experienced auto accident lawyer in North Carolina can review your case and provide you with legal assistance.
 We can fight for you to get justice and maximum compensation for injuries and losses incurred.

 Let us evaluate your case.
 Contact us today for a free consultation.

 We can help you pursue the compensation that you need to seek proper medical treatment and gain financial security to cope with the losses caused by a vehicle accident.